Good dentists are good communicators – it’s that simple.

 Our experience over many years is that mistakes in practice can happen as a result of poor communication.
 Although there are often many factors leading to adverse outcomes, it is undoubtedly the case that poor communication can result in inappropriate appointments being made, incorrect estimates and charges for patients, and referral letters being overlooked.
 These have clear potential for patient complaints, together with an associated impact on the team arising from complaints, claims and disciplinary investigations.

-On occasions, dentists may need to act to protect patients from potential harm caused by inadequate systems or procedures, or as a result of another colleague’s behaviour, performance or health.
+On occasion, dentists may need to act to protect patients from potential harm caused by inadequate systems or procedures, or as a result of another colleague’s behaviour, performance or health.
 We recognise that this is never an easy decision.
-If you need advice on the appropriate action to take, you should usually raise this with your educational supervisor but you can also access expert dentolegal advice via our advice line.
+If you need advice on the appropriate action to take, you should usually raise this with a supportive, senior colleague but you can also access expert dentolegal advice via our advice line and contact numbers can be found on our website.

-Farah undertook an elective project in Vietnam under the auspices of a charity providing medical and dental care in rural areas.
-Language was a barrier and the supervising clinician from Hanoi acted as an interpreter for the village elder who had pain in the lower jaw.
+Fiona undertook an elective project in Malawi under the auspices of a charity providing medical and dental care in rural areas.
+Language was a barrier for many of the older population and the supervising clinician acted as an interpreter for the village elder who had pain in the lower jaw.

 The offending tooth was identified and an extraction of a lower first molar was agreed.
-Because of the poor periodontal condition the extraction was not particularly difficult but the lack of bone resulted in the second premolar being unintentionally removed at the same time.
-The patient was very distressed to see two teeth had been removed instead of just one and he shouted at Farah.
+Because of the poor periodontal condition, the extraction was not particularly difficult but the lack of bone resulted in the second premolar being unintentionally removed at the same time.
+The patient was very distressed to see two teeth had been removed instead of just one and he shouted at Fiona.

-Once the local anaesthetic was working the supervising colleague had left Farah alone and so she was unable to explain what was happening as she started the extraction.
-Eventually the instructor returned to find Farah visibly shaken and the patient angrily shouting and spitting blood on the floor.
+Once the local anaesthetic was working the supervising colleague had left Fiona alone and so she was unable to explain to the patient what was happening as she started the extraction.
+Eventually the instructor returned to find Fiona visibly shaken and the patient angrily shouting and spitting blood on the floor.
 Eventually the patient calmed down and the instructor explained what had happened and a pack was put in place.
-Farah was very shocked by the reaction and wanted to discuss the problem with an English-speaking colleague.
+Fiona was very shocked by the reaction and wanted to discuss the problem with an English-speaking colleague.
 She called our advice line and we were able to reassure her before speaking to the instructor.

-- • Working within your competence an appropriate environment supported by senior colleagues will ensure maximum benefit for both you and your patients particularly if you can communicate effectively.
+• Working within your competence in an appropriate environment supported by senior colleagues will ensure maximum benefit for both you and your patients, particularly if you can communicate effectively.

-To talk to us about electives, advice on good communication or to discuss any issues you might be facing, call our support and advice line on 01280 8668.
+To talk to us about electives, advice on good communication or to discuss any issues you might be facing, call Dental Protection.